How to create color palettes

 • APPROXIMATE COLOR

-This specifically has the utility to obtain an approximate color of your selected color.
-With the bars found in the left and upper left sections you can modify the level of gray and white to measure the level of the functions we choose.
-This window has seven functions that we can access by clicking on the letter that appears next to each bar.
+This is specifically used to obtain an approximate color for your selected color.
+With the bars on the left and top left you can modify the gray and white levels to measure the level of the functions you choose.
+This window has seven functions that you can access by clicking on the letter that appears next to each bar.

 The elements that we can use as parameters to change the values of the two variables (bars) are: